Cypripedium calceolus: Ecology

 Cypripedium calceolus is frequently associated with stands of hazel trees.

 It is pollinated by a number of different insect species, including at least seven species of miner bee in the genera Andrena and Colletes, as well as at least two species of Lasioglossum (furrow bees).
-Plants are very vulnerable to herbivory by slugs and snails.
+Plants are highly susceptible to herbivory by slugs and snails.

 Cypripedium calceolus is known to primarily associate with mycorrhizal fungi in the genus Tulasnellaceae.
 Specific relationships with mycorrhizal fungi are key to orchids' ability to access soil nutrients.
 Other suggested mycorrhizal partners include Alternaria sp., Ceratorhiza sp., Chaetomium sp., Cylindrocarpon sp., Epicoccum purpureum, Epulorhiza sp., Moniliopsis sp., Mycelium radicis atrovirens, Phoma sp. and Rhizoctonia subtilis sp.

 Conservation

 Although the global conservation status of Cypripedium calceolus is least concern according to the IUCN Red List, in many countries (including the UK and Denmark) it has become rare and is afforded legal protection.
 C. calceolus is common in Poland and Austria but in Greece it has become extinct.

-In Britain, it was formerly a reasonably widespread plant across northern England, particularly the limestone area of the Yorkshire Dales.
-By the late 20th century it had declined to just a single plant in one location in the Dales.
-While the virtual extinction of the lady's-slipper orchid from its historical range in Britain is often blamed on uprooting by gardeners and botanists, it is also the case that its preferred habitat shrank markedly with human clearance of woodland from the limestone landscape, and the grazing of sheep will have finished it off.
+In Britain, the lady's-slipper orchid was formerly a reasonably widespread plant across northern England, particularly in the limestone areas of the Yorkshire Dales.
+By the late 20th century, however, the population had declined to just a single plant in one location in the Dales.
+While the virtual extinction of this species from its historical range in Britain is often blamed on uprooting by gardeners and botanists, its preferred habitat also shrank markedly due to the clearance of woodland from the limestone landscape by humans, and sheep grazing is likely to have finished it off.
 It became a protected species in the UK in 1975 under the Conservation of Wild Creatures and Wild Plants Act, but a reintroduction programme for the lady's-slipper orchid is in place, and has led to a population of hundreds of plants as of 2003.
 In June 2024 a plant was found which was the first to germinate of its own accord since 1930.

-With the help of Dutch plant breeder and wholesaler Anthura, who made the Genus and this species commercially available in garden centers, this species is successfully reintroduced in several locations in Switzerland at the request of the Swiss Orchid Foundation.
-Seeds from the Swiss population were used by Anthura resulting in three thousand viable plants available for the reintroduction.
-The locations are kept secret, but are monitored regularly.
+Thanks to the efforts of the Dutch plant breeder and wholesaler Anthura, which made this species and the genus commercially available in garden centres, the species has been successfully reintroduced to several locations in Switzerland at the request of the Swiss Orchid Foundation.
+Anthura used seeds from the Swiss population, resulting in three thousand viable plants being made available for the reintroduction.
+The locations are kept secret but are regularly monitored.

 In popular culture

-Cypripedium calceolus has appeared on postage stamps in a huge number of countries including Austria, the Czech Republic, Denmark, France, Grenadines, Hungary, Italy, Latvia, Madagascar, Moldova, Mozambique, Norway, Romania, Russia, Slovenia, Sweden, Uganda, Ukraine and the United Kingdom.
+Cypripedium calceolus has appeared on postage stamps in many countries including Austria, the Czech Republic, Denmark, France, the Grenadines, Hungary, Italy, Latvia, Madagascar, Moldova, Mozambique, Norway, Romania, Russia, Slovenia, Sweden, Uganda, Ukraine and the United Kingdom.

 Snåsa Municipality in Norway has a Cypripedium calceolus in its coat-of-arms.

 In Pavel Ivanovich Melnikov's "In the Forests", a znakharka (Russian wise woman) calls this Adam's head, Adam's grass, and Cuckoo's slippers and says it is good for every ill including driving away evil spirits.